Career Options in Fashion Advertising

 Since fashion advertising photographers most often freelance, they need demonstrated proficiency.
 This proficiency is often gained through classes at universities, community colleges, and trade and technical schools.
 Classes cover equipment, processes, and darkroom techniques.
 University courses in business as well as design and composition are also helpful.
 Aspirants may learn the ropes by working as assistants to accomplished photographers.
 Copy writers, like most salaried writers, generally need a four-year degree.
 Some employers of writers seek those with a broad foundation in the liberal arts.
 Others consider English, journalism, and communications majors, especially those with fashion knowledge and expertise.

-All fashion advertising workers need polished portfolios of excellent samples.
+All fashion advertising workers need polished portfolios with excellent samples.
 Photographers also need good vision, hand-and-eye coordination, patience, accuracy, a knowledge of copyright laws, and a combination of artistic, business, and people skills.
 Copy writers need to cope with stress, deadlines, and a high-pressure environment.
 They need to be comfortable with computer software, electronic publishing, graphics, and video.

 Career and Economic Outlook

-A total of 124,900 persons were employed as photographers of all types in 2014, according to the U.S. Bureau of Labor Statistics (BLS); of these, 60% were self-employed.
-The BLS predicts job growth of just 3% from 2014-2024, which is slower than the national average.
-The median annual income of all employed photographers was $31,710 in May 2015.
+A total of 147,300 persons were employed as photographers of all types in 2017, according to the U.S. Bureau of Labor Statistics (BLS); of these, 68% were self-employed.
+The BLS predicts job decline of 6% from 2016-2026, which is slower than the national average.
+The median annual income of all employed photographers was $32,490 as of May 2017.
 Any photographer, let alone one in the competitive field of fashion advertising, will face stiff competition for salaried positions.

-The median annual salary for all salaried writers and authors was $60,250 in May of 2015, per the BLS.
-The number of opportunities for all writers and editors is expected to grow 2% from 2014 through 2024, which is slower than the national average according to the BLS.
+The median annual salary for all salaried writers and authors was $61,820 as of May of 2017, per the BLS.
+The number of opportunities for all writers and editors is expected to grow 8% from 2016 through 2026, which is slower than the national average according to the BLS.

 Alternate Career Options